 Shweshwe is a traditional material from South Africa.
 It’s also been used to make dresses, skirts, aprons, and wrap-around clothing by the Xhosa people for centuries.
 Shweshwe apparel is historically worn by newly married Xhosa women known as makoti and Sotho women who are married.

-The fabric’s bright color and weaving pattern have made it popular among both men and women in South Africa.
+The fabric’s bright colour and weaving pattern have made it popular among both men and women in South Africa.
 It is also used to make accessories and upholstery in contemporary South African fashion design for women and men from all ethnic groups, as well as quilting fabric in the United States.

 Production of Shweshwe Traditional Dresses